Tensors as Linear Algebra

 Every vector in a space can be written as a combination of basis vectors.
 In 2D, the standard basis is:

 The point [3, 7] is really 3 * e1 + 7 * e2.
-This is exactly how coordinate systems work in CSS — the browser defines a basis (x-right, y-down), and every position is a linear combination of those directions.
+CSS coordinates work the same way: the browser defines a basis (x-right, y-down), and every position is a linear combination of those directions.

 import * as tf from '@tensorflow/tfjs';